mitzicubillamontilla/SparseBiplots/README.md

 * `color`: points colors.
 It can be a character indicating the color of all the points or a factor to use different colors.
 * `shape`: points shapes.
 It can be a number to indicate the shape of all the points or a factor to indicate different shapes.
 * `size`: numeric value indicating the size of points.
-* `ind.name`: logical name indicating if prints the row names.
+* `ind.label`: logical name indicating if prints the row names.
+* `ind.label.size`: numeric value indicating the size of the label of points.
 * `arrow.col`: color of the arrows.
 * `vec.name`: logical name indicating if prints the column names.
 * `angle.vec`: logical name indicating if print the vector names with orentation of the angle of the vector.